antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 ## The Simple Way for Single Application.

 * Go to your project folder.
-* Install AppImageUpdaterBridge as a git submodule or just clone it.
+* Install QAppImageUpdate as a git submodule or just clone it.

 * Add this line to your project file.
 ```
-include(AppImageUpdaterBridge/AppImageUpdaterBridge.pri)
+include(QAppImageUpdate/QAppImageUpdate.pri)
 ```

-* Add AppImageUpdaterBridge headers to your source file.
+* Add QAppImageUpdate headers to your source file.
 ```
-#include <AppImageUpdaterBridge>
+#include <QAppImageUpdate>
 ```

 * Finally , Just Compile.